bricef/ray-tracer/README.md

 ## TODO

 - [ ] Named entities and scene search
+- [ ] YAML loader for materials
-- [ ] Parallelise rendering across mutliple threads
+- [ ] YAML external scene description
 - [ ] Profile and optimise rendering function
 - [ ] Orbit movement function
 - [ ] UV Mapping for textures
 - [ ] Optimise shaders with raw values types
 - [ ] Transparency shadows
+- [x] Parallelise rendering across mutliple threads
 - [x] Progress indicator on render
 - [x] Refactor Lights to be entities (so that they have a transform, potision, etc...)